z33kz33k/mtg/README.md

       their CloudFlare protection and be fully supported (anyway, the logic to scrape them is already in place)
     * All those mentioned above work even if they are behind shortener links and need unshortening first
     * Sites that need it are scraped using [Selenium](https://github.com/SeleniumHQ/Selenium)
-    * Link trees posted in descriptions are expanded
+    * Link trees posted in descriptions/comments are expanded
     * Links to pastebin-like services (like [Amazonian](https://www.youtube.com/@Amazonian) does) , Patreon posts and Google Docs documents are expanded too and further parsed for decks
     * If nothing is found in the video's description, then the author's comments are parsed